michael-collins/feeling-responsive/collections/_assignments/introduction-to-animated-textures.md

 ---
 ## Instructions

- 1. Watch the rigging character rigging tutorials.
+1. Watch the tutorials.
- 2. Download the base mesh model FBX file.
- 3. **File** → **Import** the FBX file into a new Blender scene.
- 4. Scale up the model.
- 5. Model the T-pose for armature deformation.
-Do not model the character into a sitting pose, it must be modeled in a T pose, and posed in a seated position via the armature rig.
- 6. Watch the demo video series to learn how to add and create good edge flow for deformation.
-Add geometry to articulate the head, torso, legs, and arms.
- 7. **Object** → **Apply** all transforms including scale, rotation, and location.
- 8. Create an armature with bones for the pelvis, lower back, upper back, lower legs, upper legs, feet, shoulders, arms, hands, neck, and head.
-Name and number them for your reference.
-You must put a “.L” or “.R” at the end of your bones for them to symmetrize properly.
- 9. Parent (bind) the mesh to the armature.
-Do this by selecting the mesh first, select the armature, and then press ‘CTRL-P,’ and choose “with automatic weights.”
-If you do not see this option, you have selected in the reverse order.
-10. If you are getting any unwanted deformation, watch the weight paint tutorials and use the weight painting tool to clean up the vertex weights.
-11. Pose the biped to be in a sitting pose on a prop like a bench or chair.
+2. Create and set a project folder called **_LASTNAME-animated-textures_** save your .blend file in the project folder.
+3. Create an animation with the following:
+   * EEVEE render engine (Cycles is fine, but it may require too much time to render for this exercise)
+   * A polygonal model of a television set with an animated screen texture.
+   * At least 1 second (24 frames of animation)
+4. Render your animation as an image sequence (not a video file) to a folder.
+5. Following the video importing and exporting tutorials.
+Import your image sequence to After Effects –> Interpret Footage –> Main and change the framerate to 24FPS.
+6. Export an H.264 MP4 movie file with the Vimeo preset.
+(It should be well under 1MB in total file size).
+(See tutorials).
+7. Save your animation file as **_LASTNAME-animated-textures.mp4_**.
-12. Save as **_rigging-LASTNAME.blend_** and upload to the submission dropbox.
+8. Save as **_LASTNAME-animated-textures.blend_** and upload to the submission dropbox.
-13. Double check that you've included all files and that your .zip file can be downloaded and opened.
+9. Double check that you've included all files and that your .zip file can be downloaded and opened.